demisto/content-docs/docs/tutorial-setup-dev.md

 Switched to a new branch 'my_integration_name'
 ```

-Now, create a folder under `Integrations`, named after your integration where you will put all your integration files later, and add it to the staged changes in `git`.
+Now, create a directory under `Integrations`, named after your integration where you will put all your integration files later, and add it to the staged changes in `git`.

-Make sure you use **PascalCase** in the folder name (i.e. `MyIntegration`):
+Make sure you use **PascalCase** in the directory name (i.e. `MyIntegration`):

 ```bash
 (venv) sb@dddd:~/demisto/content$ mkdir Integrations/MyIntegration
 (venv) sb@dddd:~/demisto/content$ git add Integrations/MyIntegration
 ```

-### Step 7: Commit and Push
+### Step 7: Commit and push

 The last step is to `commit` your changes and `push` them to the *origin* in order to make sure that the pre-commit checks work fine.